wcm-io-devops/conga/src/site/markdown/yaml-definitions.md

 Alternatively it is possible to specify an URL instead of a template.
 In this case the file is copied/downloaded from an external source.
 The following URL prefixes are supported out of the box:

 - `file:` - Absolute filesystem path
+- `file-node:` - Filesystem path relative to the node root in the target directory of generated files
 - `classpath:` - Classpath resource reference
 - `http://` or `https://` - External URL
 - `mvn:` - Maven Artifact coordinates (only supported when CONGA runs inside Maven)